ohadpr/ohadpr.com-stackbit-v3/content/pages/index.md

       - type: FeaturedItem
         title: Present
         text: >+
-          *   Co-founder & CEO of [Stackbit](https://www.stackbit.com/) which is
+          *   Co-founder & CEO of [Stackbit.](https://www.stackbit.com/) We are
-          a modern, visual site builder for custom-built sites
+          remaking the programming and visual editing of websites.

           *   Early-stage investor in startups like